Dyhrr/Shorts/README.md

 ### Works, but Has Limitations

-- The UI mentions a light/dark mode toggle, but the implementation is not present yet.
 - GPU encoding and transcription rely on the machine's hardware.
 If a GPU is unavailable, the process falls back to CPU and may take longer.

 ## 👤 About the Author